Page-Vishal/pyPostgres/README.md

 # PostgreSQL Access with Python

 This project provides a structured approach to accessing a PostgreSQL database using Python 3.11.
 It utilizes various libraries to handle database connections, queries, and natural language interactions.
 N.B: This is just a practice project.
-Learning chains and agents and how they work.
+Learning chains and agents and how they work for SQL based applications.

 ## Features
 - Secure credential management using `config.ini`